spell-music/csound-expression/README.md

 * Bugfixes for `mixAt` function.
 Now it doesn't duplicates the effectful-code.
    Now `mixAt` is not a function that is based on class `At`.
 It becomes a method in it's own class called `MixAt`.
 That fixes the code duplication problem.

 csound-catalog

 * new instruments that are based on PADsynth algorithm.
 Check out `Csound.Patch` at the section on PADsynth Sharc instruments.
+There are new deep spiritual vedic pads (vibhu, rishi, agni, prakriti, rajas, avatara, bhumi).

 csound-sampler